 Vinita Samarasinghe

-Vinita Samarasinghe over 5 years ago
+Vinita Samarasinghe almost 6 years ago

 I've been looking for something like this forever.
 Thank you so much for writing it.
 Someone who finally understands that also non-nerd people also need to use Git.
 Fantastic!